Wherewolfe35/Pet-Hotel-Java/README.md

     -Update the spring.datasource.username to reflect your Postico user ID
         Note: It is recommended that if working on a group project, add application.properties to the .gitignore, and each user should create a copy with their personal username.

-## Hello World
-Create a file called Controller.java (Controller is the sample name and is the equivalent of server.js in Javascript.)
-Demo in the first line is the file path in which the files are located:

-    package demo;
-    class Controller
-    {
-        public static void main (String args[])
-        {
-            System.out.println("Hello World!");
-        }
-    }

 ## Connecting to the client side
 React setup and startup is the same.